 Garlic is an allium that has been long recognized for its many health benefits, "including anti-inflammatory, anti-bacterial, and cholesterol-improving effects," says Dr. Purdy.
 “Garlic directly enhances the growth of good bacteria in the gut, too.
 There isn’t really a particular serving size that is recommended for garlic as it can be used liberally to season foods, so when it comes to cooking with this ingredient, the more the merrier."
 (Just remember to slip yourself a breath mint!)

 Cocoa powder is rich in a variety of polyphenols, which have both anti-inflammatory and antioxidant effects.
 “This is another prebiotic substance that helps with the growth of gut bacteria and also helps prevent the growth of harmful bacteria,” says Dr. Purdy.
 “Cocoa powder is also considered a seasoning and there really isn’t a set serving size of straight cocoa powder, but when consuming cocoa products that also contain other substances such as saturated fat, salt, or sugar, it’s important to pay attention to the serving size of those particular food items.”
-And when shopping for chocolate, look for dark varieties with 70 percent cacao or greater to reap the most anti-inflammatory, gut-friendly benefits.
+And when shopping for chocolate, look for dark varieties with 70 percent cacao or greater to reap the most anti-inflammatory, gut-friendly, and longevity-boosting benefits.